M-o-a-T/owslave/HOWTO.md

 and then "owwrite /F0.123456789ABC.DE/pwm.1 10,10"

-This is (almost) as accurate as the clock of your ATmega.
+This is (almost) as accurate as the clock of your ATmega, and a lot more efficient than sending a command every second.

 ### count